metamong6658/AIIC_PROJECT2/README.md

 In paper, Actual devices are PRAM(not ReRAM).
 But, It's not significant.

 RRAM based DNN simulation both fowarding and backwarding using verilog-A.
-I designed only current path architecture.

 Application is implemented by my coworkers.

-## How to Implementation
+## How to Run
 Simulation tool : Questa sim(Model sim).
 Verilog-A supports only simulation.
 This code can't synthesis netlist.

 1). valib RRAM_lib (You can change work directory name but you have to change .cmd file's work directiory name)